Yuki23329626/apache-docker/apache/data/.well-known/pki-validation/readme.md

 # well-known
-The place which can place the validation file of "ssl for free" service
+The place where can place the validation file of "ssl for free" service